ttupper92618/codeceptjs-native-web-POC/README.md

 - This project executes tests against android applications using uiautomator, the native ui automation tool provided by Google.
 The appium community variant (uiautomator2) will not work with this project.

-- Visual testing does not properly handle differences between devices or device platforms, which makes the the implementation more restrictive and brittle than desired.
+- Visual testing does not properly handle differences between devices or device platforms, which makes the implementation more restrictive and brittle than desired.